 To determine whether a student is eligible to receive financial aid, he/she must complete the Free Application for Federal Student Aid (FAFSA).
 Information provided on the FAFSA determines the specific types of aid that may be received.
-The FAFSA must be completed annually and is available online at www.fafsa.gov.
+The FAFSA must be completed annually.
 Remember to list Gadsden State's School Code on your FAFSA (001017).

-To ensure financial aid processing before the beginning of classes, FAFSAs must be completed at least 15 business days Data the first day of the term, and all verification documents must be received in the Financial Aid Office at least ten business days prior to the first day of the term.
+To ensure financial aid processing before the beginning of classes, the FAFSA should be completed at least 15 business days before the first day of the term.
+All verification documents should be received in the Financial Aid Office at least ten business days before the first day of the term.

 Usually, within one week of filing a FAFSA online, a Student Aid Report (SAR) will be sent to the e-mail address provided on the FAFSA (approximately four weeks for postal mail if no email address is listed).
-Once your SAR is received, review completely for accuracy.
-If corrections are needed, log back into your FAFSA and resubmit the corrected information.
-First-time applicants, three to five days after filing your FAFSA or submitting corrections to your FAFSA, begin checking your Banner account for a Financial Aid tab.
+Once your SAR is received, review the entire report for accuracy.
+If corrections are needed, log into your FAFSA and resubmit the corrected information.
+First-time applicants begin checking your Banner account for a Financial Aid tab three to five days after filing or submitting corrections to your FAFSA.
 The Financial Aid tab will give you access to view your satisfied and unsatisfied financial aid requirements.
 CLICK HERE for "How To" instructions.